Why internet safety matters

 - things that are designed to shock or scare

 - harmful user-generated content, like sites about drug use, self-harm, suicide or negative body image.

-These include children coming into contact with people they don’t know or with adults posing as children online.
+These risks include children coming into contact with people they don’t know or with adults posing as children online.
 For example, a child might be invited or persuaded to meet someone he doesn’t know, share personal information with strangers, or provide contact details after clicking on a pop-up message.

-Conduct risks include behaving in inappropriate or hurtful ways, or being the victim of this kind of behaviour.
+These risks include behaving in inappropriate or hurtful ways, or being the victim of this kind of behaviour.
 Examples include:

 - impersonating others online

-Other conduct risks include buying something without permission and having trouble regulating online time.
+- having trouble regulating online time.